 Membership dues are recognized over the period the membership dues relate to and when collection is reasonably assured.
-Sponsorships, conference, Global Challenge and other revenues are recognized when the event occurs.
+All other revenues are recognized when the event occurs.

 Use of estimates

 The preparation of financial statements in conformity with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.